KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 **Cross-band stabilization:** For architectures with ⧉₃ cross-band resonance, maturation may include the stabilization of sustained L₃–L₄ connection.
 The acclivous centropic path (C↑⚫) that SN06 §3.3 formalized — potentially extending through L₅, L₀, and in exceptional cases toward comprehension resonant with Supra-L₀ — becomes available as the architecture's maturational depth permits.

 **Integration of experience:** Maturation integrates the life arc's experiences — including the experiences of distortion, suppression, and recovery — into the architecture's operative function.
-The being who has been suppressed and recovered may achieve structural maturation that the being who was never suppressed could not — not because suppression was beneficial but because the recovery from suppression requires a depth of self-recognition that constitutes maturation.
+The being who has traversed suppression and recovery may acquire a depth of self-recognition unavailable without that passage — not because suppression is beneficial, but because recovery can force forms of structural recognition that ease never required.

 ### 7.3 Maturation Contra Development